Iowa mailman receives national hero award

-WASHINGTON (Gray DC) -- Rentz, a mail carrier from Waterloo, IA, received the National Hero of the Year Award from the National Association of Letter Carriers Wedneesday, October 30th.
+WASHINGTON (Gray DC) -- Rentz, a mail carrier from Waterloo, IA, received the National Hero of the Year Award from the National Association of Letter Carriers Wednesday, October 30th.

 Iowan mailman recieves national hero award(Source: Gray DC)